jakimowb/enmapbox_testmigration2/make/build_the_enmapbox.rst

 How to testm build and publish the EnMAP-Box
 ============================================

 #.
 Update external APIs / packages, e.g. with ``make/updateexternals.py`` (modify after ``if __name__ == "__main__":``)

-    * add/modify remote sources with ``RemoteInfo.create`` to specify external git repository sources to be part of EnMAP-Box Source code
+    .. note:: add/modify remote sources with ``RemoteInfo.create`` to specify external git repository sources to be part of EnMAP-Box Source code

 #. (optional) Compile Qt resource files.